Git-Shreyas-Nayak/cryptonite_taskphase_shreyas/Over the wire/Bandit/Level 10 --> 11.md

 ## Procedure
-i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting ` ssh bandit @bandit10.labs.overthewire.org -p 2220` and password as `FGUW5ilLVJrxX9kMYMmlN4MgbpfMiqey` then i typed `base64 -d data.txt`. this uses base64 decoder for the dat.txt.
+i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting ` ssh bandit10@bandit.labs.overthewire.org -p 2220` and password as `FGUW5ilLVJrxX9kMYMmlN4MgbpfMiqey` then i typed `base64 -d data.txt`. this uses base64 decoder for the dat.txt.